OpenAtom-Linyaps/linyaps-doc/docs/en/guide/ll-builder/create.md

   name project name
 ```

-The `ll-builder create` command creates a corresponding folder in the current directory according to the input project name, and generates the `linglong.yaml` template file required for the build.
-An example is as follows:
+The `ll-builder create` command create a folder in the current directory according to the project name, and generates the `linglong.yaml` template file required for the build.
+Here is an example:

 ```bash
 ll-builder create <org.deepin.demo>
 ```

-The output of the `ll-builder create org.deepin.demo` command is as follows:
+Here is the outputs:

 ```text
 org.deepin.demo/